 So how would you handle washing your diapers without a washing machine?
 Do you know how to hand wash your diapers, or even where to begin?
 In this article, I hope to give you a few helpful tips on hand-washing your cloth diapers.

-, use the same amount of detergent and you are good to go.
-If you are however washing fewer diapers at a time while hand washing, you may want to adjust the amount of detergent you are using for each wash accordingly.
+- If you are however washing fewer diapers at a time while hand washing, which is what usually ends up happening, you may want to adjust the amount of detergent you are using for each wash accordingly.
+Use too much and you’ll have trouble getting it rinsed off.

 Have you ever had to hand wash your cloth diapers?